Last Updated on July 14, 2023 by fiverr_login

 There is a saying that necessity is the mother of all inventions.
 It was only due to a necessity that early man-made fire to cook raw food, made tools for the cultivation of crops, made weapons of stones to hunt and protect himself from wild animals.

 With the passage of time, man learned to make wooden wheels by logs of wood as the movement from one place to another seemed necessary.
 As time passed by and interactions between people grew, more and more modes of transportation came to light.

 Are electric bikes good for the environment?
 Yes, electric bicycles are certainly good for the environment as they use electric power (along with human power) to push them forward.
 If one charges the battery using green solar power, e-bikes become 100% environmentally friendly and good for the environment.

-In fact, the most important invention of the last century was the invention of petrol and diesel engine.
+In fact, the most important invention of the last century was the invention of the petrol and diesel engine.
 The transportation sector has been revolutionized every bit.
-Speed has converted days into hours, hours into minutes and seconds.
+Speed has converted days into hours, hours into minutes, and seconds.

 Passenger comfort and “less strain on human muscles” are guiding forces behind it.

 But this rapid modernization in the transportation sector guzzles a lot of fuel.
-Increased level of pollution and global warming are demerits of excessive usage of petrol and diesel vehicles.
+Increased levels of pollution and global warming are demerits of excessive usage of petrol and diesel vehicles.

 To overcome these problems scientists have come up with a concept of e-vehicles (i.e.) electric vehicles.